DPT Faculty Research Areas

 Laura Pietrosimone PT, DPT, PhD

-Dr. Pietrosimone’s research focuses on lower extremity biomechanics and physical activity in orthopedic and sports medicine populations.
-Specifically, her work seeks to advance translational science through the development of innovative rehabilitation strategies that address the lasting consequences of both acute and chronic lower extremity injury to promote joint health and optimize patient quality of life.
+Dr. Pietrosimone’s research focuses on lower extremity biomechanics and physical activity in orthopaedic and sports medicine populations.
+Specifically, her work seeks to advance translational science by developing innovative rehabilitation strategies that address the lasting consequences of acute and chronic lower extremity injury to promote joint health and optimize patient quality of life.